Some links in this post may be affiliate links

 If you do not wish to repot the plant, replenish the soil whenever it becomes compacted to promote a lush growth.

 Cutback the leggy, overgrown and unruly stems and branches to control growth and reduce the plant to a manageable size.
 New shoots will sprout at a point below the cut.
-You can use the stems to propagate new plants.
+You may use the stems to propagate new plants.

 Aeonium haworthii

-Aeonium Plants (Tree Houseleeks) problems include leaf loss (drop), loss of leaf color, branches die back, pests among others.
+Aeoniums (Tree Houseleeks) problems include leaf loss (drop), loss of leaf color, branches die back, pests among others.
 Keep reading for more on these problems and how to fix them.

-The second cause of leaf loss (drop) in Aeonium Plant is age.
-This is a natural process whereby, as the plant matures, it sheds the older leaves leaving a rosette of leaves at the top of the branches.
+Age: This is a natural process whereby, as the plant matures, it sheds the older leaves leaving a rosette of leaves at the top of the branches.

 After flowering, the Aeonium Plant branch on which the inflorescence was borne begins to die back but will produce numerous offshoots.
 This is a natural phenomenon in these plants.